richardhenyash/artofnht/README.md

 The original colour theme is on the [master](https://github.com/richardhenyash/artofnht/tree/master) branch in the [GitHub](https://github.com/) repository.
 A new [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch was created for the dark theme option and developed into the final website.
 This is set as the source for [GitHub](https://github.com/) pages.
 * Gallery carousel controls - these were initially located at the bottom of the images within the image panels, but were moved underneath the carousel elements as we felt this provided a better user experience.
-See [gallery](gallery.html).
+See [Gallery Screen Prints](./assets/testing/gallery-page).
 * Gallery carousel images - the images were initially being sized by using specific media queries for a range of device widths to set the height of the image.
 The gallery images were then resized to 1200px x 1680px, to enable bootstrap to auto size the gallery in 1 panel, 2 panels or 3 panels depending on screen size.
 This enables the gallery to scale fluidly and without degrading image quality for any screen size up to 3600px wide.
 See [gallery](gallery.html).
 * Contact form - the contact form was initially developed as a modal pop-up form, but this was found not to work with the [Form Spree](https://help.formspree.io/hc/en-us) service.
 The contact form was redesigned as a [web page](contact.html).